Jordan-Finlay/stone_henge/README.md

 # Validator Testing

 - HTML
-  - No errors were returned when passing through the official W3C validator - <"https://validator.w3.org/nu/?doc=https%3A%2F%2Fjordan-finlay.github.io%2Fstone_henge%2Findex.html">
+- No errors were returned when passing through the official W3C validator - <"https://validator.w3.org/nu/?doc=https%3A%2F%2Fjordan-finlay.github.io%2Fstone_henge%2F">
 - CSS
   - No errors were found when passing through the official (Jigsaw) validator - <https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjordan-finlay.github.io%2Fstone_henge%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en>

+I am currently using "Prettier" so the W3C validator complains with trailing slashes that have "no effect".
+I can remove the slashes myself but whenever I save or format my code prettier will add them back in.

 # Unfixed Bugs

 The only potential "bug" I currently have is a "warning" for incorrect use of headers in correct correlation.
 I've changed them multiple times and can't fix the issue.
 Although it's only a warning I'd still like to fix it correctly.

 <img src="assets/readme/potential_bug.jpg">